kadimi/bootswatch/readme.txt

 == Frequently Asked Questions ==

-= Does this theme support any plugins? =
+= Does this theme support plugins? =

-Bootswatch includes support for Infinite Scroll in Jetpack.
+Bootswatch should work perfectly with any plugin (WooCommerce, Sensei, etc).

+= What version of Bootstrap (and Bootswatch) does the framework use? =

+3, but we will add version 4 in the near future.

 == Changelog ==

+= 1.0.21 - Mar 27 2019 =
+* Improve customizer integration.

 = 1.0.20 - Nov 14 2017 =
 * Add footer widgets.